In the administration of President Donald Trump, fifteen men and women are a part of the presidential line of succession.

 Of course, everyone knows that the vice president takes over if the president is impeached, resigns, or dies in office, but what happens if that vice president must also vacate the office?
-This has never happened before, but as outlined in the Constitution, in this scenario the presidency would be passed to the speaker of the house, then to the president pro tempore of the Senate, and the line of succession goes all the way to the secretary of Homeland Security.
+This has never happened before, but as outlined in the Constitution, in this scenario, the presidency would be passed to the speaker of the House, then to the president pro tempore of the Senate, and the line of succession goes all the way to the secretary of Homeland Security.

 On special occasions when all of the members of the line of succession are gathered together in one place, such as the State of the Union address, one of them – a “designated survivor” – does not attend.
-This is so that if there were to be some sort of a terrorist attack on the Capitol, at least one member of the line of succession would survive and would be able to lead the country, even if they might be a secretary of Agriculture or Health and Human Services with little government experience.
+This is so that if there were to be some sort of a terrorist attack on the Capitol, at least one member of the line of succession would survive and would be able to lead the country, even if they might be a secretary of Agriculture or Health and Human Services with little executive experience.

 1. Mike Pence (Vice President)